bweatherson/demons/latest-export.md

 Once I've argued that these problems should be treated the same way, I'll then argue that no strongly decisive theory does treat them the same way, so all strongly decisive theories are false.
 But what are these problems?
 What do these tables mean?

 In each case, Chooser has two options: U for Up, and D for Down.
 There is a demon, called Demon, who is arbitrarily good at predicting Chooser's choices, but who is not causally influenced by what Chooser does.^[For simplicity, I'm going to assume that the probability that Demon predicts correctly is 1.
-If you don't want to allow that this probability can be 1 without having a causal connection, it won't make a huge difference to make it ~$1 - \varepsilon$~.
+If you don't want to allow that this probability can be 1 without having a causal connection, it won't make a huge difference to make it $1 - \varepsilon$.
 It's just important to note in Problems 4-6 that Demon acts as if the probability is 1.
 Even if there is some chance of Demon being wrong, Demon acts as if this isn't possible.
 This is not a distinctive assumption; in most equilibrium concepts in game theory, an equilibrium involves the players believing that their predictions of the other players are correct with probability 1.]
 Demon will select either PU, meaning they predict Chooser will play U, or PD, meaning they predict Chooser will play D. The two two-way choices produce four possible outcomes, and the payouts to Chooser in each of those four possibilities are shown in the table.
 So these are just the kinds of problems that are familiar in the modern decision theory literature.
 What's not familiar is the claim that Problem 1 and Problem 6 should be treated the same way.
 The argument for that goes via four more problems, and this section introduces them.

 **Problem 2** is just like Problem 1, except it provides more backstory about why Demon is so likely to correctly predict Chooser correctly.
 It is a game with two players: Chooser and Demon.
 Chooser's payouts are just as before, Demon gets zero payout for an incorrect prediction, and a positive payout for predicting correctly.
 And Demon is a very good predictor and an expected utility maximiser, so they will almost certainly make correct predictions.
 But note that Demon's payouts are not the same in each case of a correct prediction.
 Because Demon is playing a game not making a prediction, I've relabeled their moves.
 They are called B and C; option A will come in at the next step.
 Table \@ref(tab:abc-v2) is the game table for Problem 2.